dddpt/daily-intakes-nutrition-dataviz-demo/about/index.md

 ---

 Hello world!
-This is a personalized datavisualisation of your nutrient intakes ;-)
+This is a personalized data-vizualisation of your nutrient intakes ;-)